dermatthes/text-template/README.md

 It is aimed to be a small Template-Engine to meet e-Mailing or small html-Template demands.

 TextTemplate uses Regular-Expressions for text-Parsing.
+No code is generated or evaluated - so this might be a secure solution to use in no time-critical situations.

 ## Basic Example
 ```php